My Pool Maintenance Schedule with Printable Checklist

 Use the pool brush

-Using a pool brush on an extendable pole, walk around the pool and brush the sides downwards to remove any algae or dirt that may be clinging to the sides.
+Using a pool brush on an extendable pole, walk around the pool and brush the sides downwards to remove any algae or dirt clinging to the sides.

-Brush any dirt from the corners of the pool or any other areas where dirt accumulates and doesn’t end up going through the pool filter.
+Brush any dirt from the pool’s corners or other areas where dirt accumulates and doesn’t go through the pool filter.

 Monitor the pool temperature

-If you live in a warm climate and have solar pool heating and/or a solar pool cover then check the water temperature.
-In hot sunny weather it can climb remarkably quickly with these fitted.
+If you live in a warm climate and have solar pool heating and/or a solar pool cover, check the water temperature.
+In hot sunny weather, it can climb remarkably quickly with these fitted.

 Check water chemistry

-If the pool is being used often (when you have family staying for instance) then I would check the water condition using a test strip or test liquid, and add any chemicals that may be necessary.
-Otherwise I normally do this once a week after cleaning.
+If the pool is being used often (when you have family staying, for instance), I would check the water condition using a test strip or test liquid and add any necessary chemicals.
+Otherwise, I normally do this once a week after cleaning.

 Weekly pool cleaning tasks

-Fortunately, the only real work you need to do in order to keep your pool in good order, is once per week.
-After you have been doing this for a while, and get into the swing of things, it shouldn’t take you any more than an hour.
-It generally takes me just 45 minutes from start to finish most weeks unless the pool is particularly dirty after a storm has blown debris into the pool.
+Fortunately, the only real work you need to do to keep your pool in good order is once per week.
+After you have been doing this for a while and get into the swing of things, it shouldn’t take you any more than an hour.
+It generally takes me just 45 minutes from start to finish most weeks unless the pool is particularly dirty after a storm has blown debris into it.

 Weekly pool maintenance tasks